splunk/observability-workshop/docs/servicebureau/teams.md

 You can remove selected users by pressing  **Remove** or the small **x**.

-Make sure you have your group created with your initials and with yourself added as a member, then click **Done**.
+Make sure you have your group created with your initials and with yourself added as a member, then click **Done**{: .label-button .sfx-ui-button-blue}

 This will bring you back to the **Teams** list that will now show your Team and the one's created by others.